Engin-Boot/pong-stage-Mohit-it-is/Stage1/README.md

 ## Deliverables

-* "Mode" variable and "setmode" method will store the information if the game is purchased.
+- "Mode" variable and "setmode" method will store the information
-* if game is purchased it will run in advanced mode.
+  if the game is purchased.

-## Making the Game tough
+- if game is purchased it will run in advanced mode.

 ### Scenario: When racket is still
   Given: the ball is moving and racket is still